 She was preceded in death by her parents, Eleazor and Bessie; her husband, Wilbert in 1994; two brothers, Zerl (and Velma) Clay and Forrest (and Inez) Clay; four sisters, Eleanor (and Marvin) Schmidt, Virginia Caimigilo, Marjorie (and Dwight) Trummer, and Neatta (and Bob) Ritchie; her step-daughter, Loretta Jane Chandler; a grandson, Eric Bartz, and great-grandson, Anthony Kuznia.

-To send flowers to Ellendale's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ellendale Bartz, please visit our floral store.